Morehead City Permanent Disability Lawyers

 The law defines “disfigurement” as severe scars on the head or face, or permanent damage to an important bodily organ.
 If you have suffered one of these injuries, you could receive $10,000 – $20,000 as compensation.

-To discuss your case with an experienced Raleigh workers’ compensation attorney, contact the offices of Law Office of Sam Scudder at (252) 222-0227.
+To discuss your case with an experienced Morehead City workers’ compensation attorney, contact the offices of Law Office of Sam Scudder at (252) 222-0227.

 How are different levels of disability classified under North Carolina workers’ compensation law?